kriomant/ch57x-keyboard-tool/README.md

 ### Number of layers

-All keyboards I've seen have three layer (three keys configuration which may be switched).
-However I've been told there are keyboards without layer switch.
-If so, just keep single layer in configuration file and you are done.
+All keyboards I have seen have three layers (three key configurations which may be switched).
+However, I have been told there are keyboards without layer switch.
+If so, just keep a single layer in the configuration file and you are done.

 ### Custom keyboard layouts

-If you use custom keyboard layout, like Dvorak, note that what you write in configuration is in fact scan code of keyboard key and not character that will be produced.
+If you use a custom keyboard layout, like Dvorak, note that you will need to write the keyboard key's scan code in the configuration file (not the character that is produced).

-So use QWERTY-letter of keyboard key you want to press.
+So use the QWERTY letter of the keyboard key you want to press.

 ### 3x1 keys + 1 knob keyboard limitations

-This modification does support key modifiers (like ctrl-, alt-) for the first key in sequence only.
+This modification does support key modifiers (like `ctrl-`, `alt-`, and `cmd-`) for the first key in sequence only.

 So you can use: `ctrl-alt-del,1,2`, but not `ctrl-alt-del,alt-1,2`.